arinco-crew-community/app-service-private-link/README.md

  --manual-integration
 ```

-And once deployment is complete we can verify everything worked correctly and our website is up and running by browsing: [https://arinco-app-web.azurewebsites.net/api/movies](https://arinco-app-web.azurewebsites.net/api/movies) and it should display the following output:
+And once deployment is complete we can verify everything worked correctly and our website is up and running by browsing: [https://arinco-app-web.azurewebsites.net/api/movies](https://arinco-app-web.azurewebsites.net/api/movies).
+It should display the following output:

 ``` json
 [